anirudh-bijay/IITK-Mini-MIPS/README.md

 # IITK Mini-MIPS

 IITK Mini-MIPS is an extended and slightly modified version of the MIPS instruction set architecture.
-IITK-Mini-MIPS assumes a Harvard architecture with the word size and instruction width both fixed at 32 bits.
+IITK Mini-MIPS assumes a Harvard architecture with the word size and instruction width both fixed at 32 bits.
 The architecture mandates 32 general-purpose registers and a floating point coprocessor with 32 floating point registers and support for addition, subtraction, and comparisons.